 Principal tax/additional tax/duty due first, then penalty/fine, then interest.

 Yes.
-VAT Act s44(6)(b) allows set-off where the operator owes amounts under any Act administered by the Commissioner and is in default.
+VAT Act section 44(6)(b) allows set-off where the operator owes amounts under any Act administered by the Commissioner and is in default.

 No. A ZWL refund cannot offset a USD obligation (and vice versa).